 A Brochure outlining the Development Variance Permit process can be found here:

-For questions or clarification about Development Variance Permits please contact the Planning Department at 250-960-4400 or e-mail firstname.lastname@example.org.
+For more information on Development Variance Permits, contact the Planning Department at 250-960-4400 or email@example.com.